Welcome to Madang

 This has been a dream of mine for many years and now it is. reality.
 Please join me at madang.

-This is the twelfth episode of Madang where I converse with Rev. Dr. Jacqui Lewis.
+This is the fourteenth episode of Madang where I converse with Kaitlin Curtice.

 I am thrilled to announce that Madang podcast is now hosted by The Christian Magazine.
 Please visit their website for the latest Madang podcast as well as current articles on Christianity, culture and society.
 I have written several pieces for the Christian Century and welcome this new partnership.